leecaceres/CS50P-Final-Project/README.md

 ### Output:
 - The user's **sign** printed using ascii art (*Pyfiglet*).
 - The **date range** the user chose and the user's astrological **symbol** are printed.
-- The **horoscope** corresponding to the user's sign and chose date range is printed.
+- The **horoscope** corresponding to the user's sign and chosen date range is printed.